Richmond Hill High School (Ontario)

-In the 2016-2017 Fraser Institute rankings, Richmond Hill ranked 19th in the province of Ontario and 7th in York Region, with an overall score of 8.7/10.
+In the 2024–2025 Fraser Institute rankings, Richmond Hill High School ranked 28th in the province of Ontario, with an overall score of 8.8/10.

 History

-Richmond Hill High School is one of the oldest secondary schools in the Greater Toronto Area, founded on December 2, 1851.
-It has expanded and changed locations on several occasions including in 1853, 1872, 1897, 1924, 1950, and 2000, having had been located on Yonge St. and Wright St. in 'downtown' Richmond Hill before moving to its present location at 201 Yorkland Street in September 2000.
+Richmond Hill High School is one of the oldest secondary schools in the Greater Toronto Area.
+Founded on December 2, 1851, in a room donated by Abraham Law, it has since expanded and changed locations on several occasions including in 1853, 1872, and 1897.
+In 1924, the school moved their location on Yonge St. and Wright St. in 'downtown' Richmond Hill.
+With some renovations occurring in 1950, it situated on the lot until its closure on May 26, 2000.
+That year, the school moved to its present location at 201 Yorkland Street in September 2000.

-In 1948–9, the Richmond Hill High School Literary Society erected a metal plaque as a list of honour memorial dedicated to the former students of the school who died in service during the First and Second World Wars.
+Between 1948 and 1949, the Richmond Hill High School Literary Society erected a metal plaque as a list of honour memorial dedicated to the former students of the school who died in service during the First and Second World Wars.
 The plaque is now mounted on the east wall between the outer and inner doors of the main entrance of the school.

-In 2005, former president of South Africa and 1993 Nobel Peace Prize Winner F.W De Klerk visited the school, spoke to students and staff about his part in the end of the apartheid system, and answered students' questions during an hour-long session.
+In 2005, former State President of South Africa and 1993 Nobel Peace Prize Winner, F. W. de Klerk, visited the school and spoke to students and staff about his part in the end of the apartheid system.
+He also answered students' questions during an hour-long session.

-Building & Site
+Building and site

 The current school building on Yorkland Street is a two-story structure measuring 180174 sqft, which was completed and opened in 2000.
 It houses two gymnasiums, a fitness and weight training room, a cafetorium including a stage, a library, a communications technology room including a green and blue screen, vocal and instrumental/band music rooms, two visual art studio classroom/workspaces and six 'pods' with a central computer lab surrounded by four conventional classrooms, a science lab classroom and two teaching staff workrooms/offices.

 The original Yorkland Street building was built to accommodate a student population of 1400 students, but due to continued residential building in the school's catchment area and the strength of the school's academic reputation, the school has consistently enrolled 1600+ students since shortly after its opening.
 This has necessitated the use of portables as classrooms, with the number of portables growing to nine as of September 2016.

-The two older buildings still survive, with the old 1851 building now a coffee shop on Yonge Street, and the 1950 building continuing to operate as the French secondary school "École secondaire Norval-Morrisseau."
+The two older buildings still survive, with the old 1851 building now a coffee shop on Yonge Street, and the 1950 building continuing to operate as the French secondary school "École secondaire Norval-Morrisseau".